kPatch/gossip-app/README.md

 Say we have two processes, *p1* an *p2*.

 - Process *p2* considers the third entry in it's membership table to be failed, say process *p3*, and removes it right away.
-- As soon as a this occurs, *p1* gossips its membership list to *p2* and within this list is process *p3*.
+- As soon as a this occurs it just so happens that *p1* gossips its membership list to *p2*.
+And within this list is process *p3*.
-- Following the protocol, *p2* then compares it's own membership list and notices that it does not contain *p3*.
-Hence, by rules of the protocol, *p2* adds *p3* to its membership lists and updates it's heartbeat to the latest heartbeat.
+- Following the protocol, *p2* compares it's own membership list and notices that it does not contain *p3*.
+Hence, by rules of the protocol, *p2* adds *p3* to its membership list and updates *p3*'s heartbeat to the latest heartbeat.
 - *p3* times out again and the whole process can occur all over again, hence never removing *p3* from the membership list.

 #### Single Multicast Message - Push Gossip Protocol